grafana/grafana/docs/sources/datasources/tempo/_index.md

 The **Search** section configures [Tempo search](/docs/tempo/latest/configuration/#search).

-Optionally configure the **Hide search** setting to hide the search query option in Explore if search is not configured in the Tempo instance.
+You can configure the **Hide search** setting to hide the search query option in **Explore** if search is not configured in the Tempo instance.

 ### Loki search